Egress Learning Center

 Time Delay Emergency Lights – Why You Need Them After Power Is Restored

-Time Delay on Emergency Lights keeps egress illumination on briefly after power returns—bridging the gap while fluorescent and HID sources (metal halide, mercury vapor, high‑pressure sodium) warm up to full...
+Time Delay Emergency Lights (sometimes called time delay emergency lighting or a hold‑on timer for emergency lights) keep egress illumination on briefly after power returns—bridging the gap while fluorescent and...

 Read More